More than five-twelfths of the zeros of $\zeta$ are on the critical line: Introduction

 Proving that the above candidate formula for $g_k$ is an integer is not a trivial matter, \cite[p.
 196]{farmer3}.\\

 This type of result can be generalized by considering averages of ratios of products of $L$-functions (on the number theoretical side) or of characteristic polynomials (on the random matrix side).
-These results were mostly established and illustrated, sometimes conjecturally when it comes to the number theoretical aspect, by Conrey, Farmer, Keating, Rubistein and Snaith \cite{cfkrs}, Conrey, Farmer and Zirnbaheur \cite{cfz}, and Conrey and Snaith \cite{cs} among others.\\
+These results were mostly established and illustrated, sometimes conjecturally when it comes to the number theoretical aspect, by Conrey, Farmer, Keating, Rubinstein and Snaith \cite{cfkrs}, Conrey, Farmer and Zirnbaheur \cite{cfz}, and Conrey and Snaith \cite{cs} among others.\\

-These conjectures on the ratios of products (autocorrelation ratios) are useful not only for global statistics of zeros, as one would naturally expect, but also for local statistics.
+These conjectures on the averages of ratios of products of $\zeta$ functions (autocorrelation of ratios) are useful not only for global statistics of zeros, as one would naturally expect, but also for local statistics.
 It has been suggested in fact that autocorrelation ratios of characteristic polynomials are more fundamental to random matrices than correlation functions (\cite{borodinstrahov} and \cite[p.
 595]{cs}).
 Thus the same thing could be argued for autocorrelation ratios in the $L$-function universe.
-The reason why autocorrelation ratios are useful is because they provide any local or global statistic ($n$-level correlations, discrete moments etc...).
+The reason why autocorrelation ratios are useful is because they provide many local or global statistic ($n$-level correlations, discrete moments, etc...).
 Moreover, the ratios conjectures imply Montgomery's pair correlation conjecture \cite[p.
 594]{cfz}, and they contain additional information that can be utilized to make precise conjectures about the distributions of zeros of $L$-functions. \\

 Autocorrelation ratios with usually one or two $L$-functions in the numerator and in the denominator are enough to cover a very wide spectrum of applications, but there is no limit to the size they can accommodate.
 A salient feature of this paper is that later we will need many zeta functions in both the numerator and in the denominator and this carries a heavy combinatorial price.
 On the other hand, Bogomolny and Keating \cite{bogokeat} needed a heavy duty analysis of the Hardy-Littlewood prime pair conjectures to obtain the lower order terms of local statistics where arithmetical components appear.
-A nice feature of autocorrelation ratios is that they bypass those issues \cite[p.
+A nice feature of autocorrelations of ratios of $L$-functions is that they bypass those issues \cite[p.
 595]{cs}.\\